Proven-Paradox/shaper-system/Handbook.md

 You can use this outside of combat, but you must succeed on a Stealth or Deception roll against the opponent’s Awareness or Empathy roll to remain undetected.
 The Arbiter will choose which rolls to use based on the situation and may make the rolls secretly.
 On a failure, the target will become aware that you are sizing them up for combat, which may be interpreted as a hostile action.
 If you used the Careful action, this check to avoid detection is made with Double Boon 3.
 Description: The most basic information gathering ability.
 Depending on the situation this can represent scanning the target with a power reader, minor mind reading to learn the target’s fears, careful evaluation using mundane senses, or similar actions.

-**Haste**
-Auxiliary [Augment] [Overload]
-Action: Major (Overload Minor)
-Prerequisites: None
-Range: Medium
-Targets: One ally
-Cost: 2 MP (Overload 6 MP)
-Duration: None
-Effect: The target gains one point on the Mobility Track.
-Special: If you pay the Overload cost, you may use this Ability as a minor action.
-Description: A basic aid to an ally’s mobility.
-This can be shouting orders or encouragement, magically augmenting the target’s physique, providing minor divine aid through prayer, and other related effects.

 **Fortify**
 Auxiliary [Augment] [Overload]
 Action: Major (Overload Minor)